call-learning/ansible-role-moodle/library/README.md

 This module is intended to check Moodle state (installed, to be upgraded) so we can take decision regarding what needs to be done in term of setting it up.

-    - name: Moodle - Check the state of current moodle
+    - name: Check the state of current moodle
       check_moodle:
         install_dir: "{{ moodle_src_path }}"
       register: moodle_state